honkhost/mapchooser-extended/README.md

 ### Existed
 - Map group (This is not group cooldown, but to prevent nominate a map from the same group)
 - Cooldown based on cooldown.cfg (no reset cooldown)
+- Limit Time for Nominate and play the map

 ### If you want to use Admin or VIP map only feature, Check out the "master" branch!